marcodelmastro/AdventOfCode2018/README.md

    * Another Conway's Game of Life clone, this tiume with 3 states on a 2D grid.
 Period/recurrence seeking needed to solve Part 2.
 * **Day 18**:
    * Part 1: opcodes from Day 16 + dedicated register to select instructions (effectively implementing instruction jumps).
+   * Part 2: again an "infinite loop" to be understood (what is the program trying to do?) and probably reimplemented in a more efficient way...
+This is getting old! :-(